fanasina/ytest/README.md

 ./kreate_library_ytest.sh
 ```
 ### install in local machine
-this copy permenatly le library `libytest.so` and the headers of `ytest` in local machine
+This creates a permanent copy of `libytest.so` and the file headers of `ytest` in local machine
 ```
 sudo make install
 ```